Aleeshakara/aleeshakara.github.io/README.md

 ![Image](https://github.com/Aleeshakara/milestone-1/blob/master/assets/images/favicon.png "favicon")

-This project is my website to showcase my skills as a Junior Full Stack Developer, with an online portfolio to demonstrate knowledge and experience.
+This project is my website to showcase my skills as a Web Developer, with an online portfolio to demonstrate knowledge and experience.
 This is initially focused on Front End development.

-I have decided to start this portfolio for myself, which can be updated and improved as my knowledge and experience grows.
+I decided to start this portfolio for myself, which can be updated and improved as my knowledge and experience grows.

 Please click [here]() for my live website.